fvwmorg/fvwmorg.github.io/screenshots/README.md

 The screenshots are now generated though Jekyll (using Liquid).

-To configure the number of screen shots per page and the number of pages modify the _config.yml file and adjust max_page and count.
+All pages are built using template.html.
+Modify the template to change the formatting, the number of pages, or the number of items per page.

 There needs to be an indexN.html file for each page.